-TRAINING
+6 TRAINING

 Schedulers were evolved for deployment scenario 1 (see Figure 4 and Table 4) using the evolutionary techniques described in Section 3.
 The convergence of GP, and the Genetic Algorithm (GA) for training MLPs, is visualized in Figure 5.
-The average best-of-generation fitness is plotted over 500 generations.
+The average best-ofgeneration fitness is plotted over 500 generations.
 Training (solid lines) and validation (dashed lines) fitness is given by the average of Equation 5 computed over the 30 training cases and 10 validation cases respectively.
 A single case is a matrix of link quality reports like that displayed in Table 2a.
 The best-of-run scheduler is selected based on validation fitness.
-Performing model selection on the validation set helps ensure that schedulers generalize well to unseen test cases.
+The use of a validation set helps ensure Evolutionary Learning of Link Allocation Algorithms for 5G HetNets that the selected schedulers generalize effectively on unseen test cases.